yetulaxman/csc-env-eff-1/slides/bioapplications.md

 - Use singularity_wrapper  which has advantages than plain singularity command
     - singularity_wrapper exec command_to_run
 - Mounting datasets with SquashFS
-   - when input files are too big in numbers
+   - when input files are too many

 # Getting Started with a Custom-made Container

-- Either you pull an image from registry or prepare one by yourself
+- Either pulling an image from registry or preparing one by yourself
 - Pull/Build an image from registry repositories using singularity command
      - *singularity  pull   hello-world.sif   shub://vsoch/hello-world*
      - *singularity  build   r-base-latest.sif   docker://r-base*
-- Note:
+- Note:Use URI prefix with:
-     - URI beginning with library:// are from Container Library.
+     - library:// for Container Library.
-     - URI beginning with docker:// are from Dockerhub/Quay.io.
+     - docker:// for Dockerhub/Quay.io.
-     - URI beginning with shub:// are from Singularity Hub.
+     - shub:// for Singularity Hub.
 - Executing a command
      - use *singularity* or *[singularity_wrapper](https://docs.csc.fi/computing/containers/run-existing/)*